-Bits Perm erm Init Description 31:25 RO RO - Reserved 24 RO RO 1 Indicates that an ADC sample has been dropped.
-This bit i cleared on a read.
-23:18 RO RO - Reserved 17:16 RW RW 1 Number of bits per ADC sample.
+Bits Perm Init Description 31:25 RO - Reserved 24 RO 1 Indicates that an ADC sample has been dropped.
+This bit is cleared on a read.
+23:18 RO - Reserved 17:16 RW 1 Number of bits per ADC sample.
 The ADC values are always left aligned: 0: 8 bits samples - the least significant four bits of each sample are discarded.
 1: 16 bits samples - the sample is padded with four zero bits in bits 30.
 The most significant byte is transmitted first.
 2: reserved 3: 32 bits samples - the sample is padded with 20 zero bits in bits 190.
 The most significant byte is transmitted first, hence the word can be input with a single 32-bit IN instruction.
-15:8 RW RW 1 Number of samples to be transmitted per packet.
+15:8 RW 1 Number of samples to be transmitted per packet.
 The value 0 indicates that the packet will not be terminated until interrupted by an ADC control register access.
-7:2 RO RO - Reserved 1 RW RW 0 Set to 1 to switch the ADC to sample a 0.8V signal rather than the external voltage.
-This can be used to calibrate the ADC.
-When switching to and from calibration mode, one sample value should be discarded.
-If a sample value $\mathbf{x}$ is measured in calibration mode, then a scale factor $800000/\mathbf{x}$ can be used to translate subsequent measurements into microvolts (using integer arithmetic).
-0 RW RW 0 Set to 1 to enable the ADC.
+7:2 RO - Reserved 1 RW 0 Set to 1 to switch the ADC to sample a 0.8V signal rather that the external voltage.
+This can be used to calibrate the ADC When switching to and from calibration mode, one sample value should be discarded.
+If a sample value x is measure in calibration mode, then a scale factor 800000/x can be use to translate subsequent measurements into microvolts (usin integer arithmetic).
+0 RW 0 Set to 1 to enable the ADC.
 Note that when enabled, the ADC control registers above are read-only.
 The ADC must be disabled whilst setting up the per-input-pin control.
 On enabling the ADC, six pulses must be generated to calibrate the ADC.
 These pulses will not generate packets on the selected channel-end.
 The seventh and further pulses will deliver samples to the selected channel-end.
 These six pulses have to be issued every time that this bit is changed from 0 to 1.